status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 # Migrate from another client

-*See [here](./migration-options.md) for advanced options*
+This guide will take you through the basics of how to migrate to Nimbus from another client. *See [here](./migration-options.md) for advanced options*.

+The main pain point involves the exporting and importing of the [slashing protection database](https://eips.ethereum.org/EIPS/eip-3076), since each client takes a slightly different approach here.

+> **Please take your time to get this right.** Don't hesitate to reach out to us in the `#helpdesk` channel of [our discord](https://discord.gg/j3nYBUeEad) if you come across a stumbling block.
+We are more than happy to help guide you through the migration process.
+Given what's at stake, there is no such thing as a stupid question.

 ## Step 1 - Sync the Nimbus beacon node
 No matter which client you are migrating over from, the first step is to sync the Nimbus beacon node.

 The easiest way to do this is to follow the [beacon node quick start guide](./quick-start.md).
-Syncing the beacon node might take up to 30h depending on your hardware - you should keep validating using your current setup until it completes.
+Syncing the beacon node might take up to 30 hours depending on your hardware - you should keep validating using your current setup until it completes.

-Once your Nimbus beacon node has synced and you're satisfied that it's working, move to Step 2.
+Once your Nimbus beacon node has synced and you're satisfied that it's working, move to **Step 2**.

 ## Step 2 - Export your slashing protection history